New announcement. Learn more

 Somatic compassion in practice

-Somatic compassion taps into our inherent capacity for healing and provides methods that community and family members can safely use to provide emotional support, heal past hurts and enhance personal strengths and resilience.
-These methods are underpinned by neuroscience and may in the long run prove equal to, or better than mainstream approaches to mental health – such as counselling or medication – for common problems such as anxiety, depression, phobias, self-harm, and past events that have traumatised us.
+These methods are underpinned by neuroscience and may in the long run prove equal to mainstream approaches in mental health care – such as counselling or medication – for common problems such as anxiety, depression, phobias, self-harm, and past events that have traumatised us.

-Somatic compassion is not a therapy, it simply taps into our inherent capacity to heal when we feel safe and supported.
+Somatic compassion is not a therapy as it simply taps into our inherent capacity to heal when we feel safe and supported.
 It should not be used in an attempt to treat major mental illness, such as chronic PTSD, psychosis, suicidal depression, or panic disorders.
-Please consult your mental health professional for help and advice on such matters.

-Somatic compassion also embodies a philosophy regarding our approach to mental health.
-It’s a move away from individualism towards human connection and community; it removes healing practices from the economic system, thereby making them available to all; and it takes back our healing power from the control of health professionals.
+It removes healing practices from the economic system, thereby making them available to all, and it takes back our healing power from the control of health professionals.

 A vast body of research shows that social isolation and loneliness have major harmful impacts on both our mental and physical health, increasing the risk for hospital admission and shortening our lifespan.
 Conversely, close supportive relationships enhance health and wellbeing, of which the most powerful are those enabled with compassion and touch.

-Learn more before you start...
+Learn before you start

-The first method used in somatic compassion is the Strengths Method.
-This is freely available to all users.
-We illustrate this method with a story about how Jessica supported Sarah to deal with a bullying boss who undermined her in front of work colleagues.
-Read more...
+Read the story: how Jessica supported Sarah to deal with a bullying boss who undermined her in front of work colleagues.